JOIN US FOR THE NEXT REENTRY SIMULATION!

-The Reentry Simulation is a participatory activity that seeks to raise awareness about the process of reentering the community from a correctional institution, and to educate participates about the barriers and challenges associated with reentry.
+A Reentry Simulation is an interactive education experience that seeks to raise awareness about the process of reentering the community from a correctional institution.
 This hands-on activity puts participants into the role of a reentrant where one must balance decisions regarding accessing social services, entering into the workforce, obtaining identification, and finding housing while simultaneously complying with supervision and managing limited resources.
-If you are interested in learning more about the reentry simulation please contact the Coalition Coordinator.

 To read more about prior reentry simulations follow these links: